Home > Current vacancies > Lead Security Architect

 We plan to be at the heart of one of the most digitally advanced medical regulators in the world and we need people who can help us deliver that ambition.
 DTG is a great place to build your career and we are committed to enabling our people to do the best work of their lives.

 The Strategy & Architecture team is responsible for ensuring that DTG service provision supports the delivery of the Agency's strategy and Corporate Delivery Plan including meeting MHRA’s financial and performance targets and delivery objectives.
-The team is responsible for providing digital, data and technology design assurance to ensure proposed solutions are compliant with legislation, standards and Government policy, and for ensuring the effective running of the Division, including budget and performance management.
+The team is responsible for providing digital, data and technology design assurance to ensure proposed solutions are compliant with legislation, standards and Government policy.

 Role Purpose

-As an IT Security Architect, you will play a critical role in safeguarding the department’s IT infrastructure and sensitive data.
+As a Lead Security Architect, you will play a critical role in safeguarding the department’s IT infrastructure , applications and data.

 You will be responsible for designing, building, and maintaining robust security architectures that protect the department's systems from threats and vulnerabilities.